 Pruning Lavender Plants

-Lavender blooms each year on new plant growth, so pruning should occur in early spring, before the stems begin to sprout.
-Once green leaves become visible at the base of the plant, cut the lavender stems back by about one-third.
+Lavender blooms each year on new wood, so pruning should occur in early spring, before the stems begin to flush new growth.
+Once new green stems become visible at the base of the plant, cut the older lavender stems back by about one-third.
 Pruning helps to prevent the lavender plant from becoming overly woody and promotes healthy, new growth.
 Remove any damaged or dead wood stems at ground level.

 Pests and Diseases

-Lavender doesn't suffer from many pests or diseases, but it can be susceptible to soil disease if water stands around the plants.
-Don't over water your lavender.
-Water new plantings once or twice a week until established, and mature plants every two to three weeks until buds begin to form, then once or twice a week until plants are harvested.
+Lavender doesn't suffer from many pests or diseases, but it can be susceptible to soilborne diseases such as root rot if water stands around the plants.
+Don't overwater your lavender.
+Water new plantings once or twice a week until established, and mature plants every two to three weeks until buds begin to form.

 Preparing Lavender Plants for Winter